EpicMinister/website/src/content/platform-integration/ios/apple-frameworks.md

 To learn more about plugins, see [Using packages][].
 Though this page links to some popular plugins, you can find thousands more, along with examples, on [pub.dev][].
 The following table does not endorse any particular plugin.
-If you can't find a package that meets your need, you can create your own or use platform channels directly in your project.
+If you can't find a package that meets your needs, you can create your own or use platform channels directly in your project.
-To learn more, see [Writing platform-specific code][].
+To learn more, check out [Writing platform-specific code][].

 ## Adding a plugin to your project